G4 nations: Opposition

-In Latin America, Argentina, oppose a seat for Brazil.
+In Latin America countries, Colombia, Mexico and Argentina opposes a seat for Brazil.
 In Asia, Pakistan opposes India's bid.

 Another counter-proposal, the Ezulwini Consensus, was presented by the African Union, calling for the addition of five new non-permanent seats and two new permanent seats to be allocated to African nations, in response to a lack of African representation on the Security Council.

 Activity

 The G4 suggested that two African nations, in addition to themselves, be included in the enlarged UNSC.
 In several conferences during the summer of 2005, African Union was unable to agree on two nominees: Egypt, Nigeria and South Africa all lay claim to a permanent African UNSC seat.

 A UN General Assembly in September 2005 marked the 60th anniversary of the UN and the members were to decide on a number of necessary reforms—including the enlarged Security Council.
 However the unwillingness to find a negotiable position stopped even the most urgent reforms; the September 2005 General Assembly was a setback for the UN.

 The G4 retain their goal of permanent UNSC membership for all four nations (plus two African nations).
 In January 2006, Japan announced it would not support putting the G4 resolution back on the table, not to interfere with any effort by the African Union to unite behind a single plan.
 And meanwhile, Japan's continuing relations with the G4 were not mutually exclusive.
 G4 issued a joint statement on 12 February 2011, in which their foreign ministers agreed to seek concrete outcome in the current session of the UN General Assembly.

 In September 2015, Narendra Modi, the Prime Minister of India, invited the leaders of the G4 for a summit following the adoption of UN General Assembly Decision 69/560 by consensus, which moved forward for the first time.
 In 2017, it was reported that the G4 nations were willing to temporarily forgo veto power if granted a permanent UNSC seat.